openid/fapi/Financial_API_Grant_Management.md

 ## Consent resource shared with other parties
 There is a use case where end user might want to share their consents with third parties (e.g. centralised consent management dashboards).
-Grant management specification only allows access to grants administrative entities that own the grant.
-A new Consent Resource API could be created for this purpose but it is out of scope for this specification.
+A new Consent Resource API could be created for this purpose.
+This is out of scope for this specification.

+There is also another use case where AS could support sharing of grants among clients belonging to a single administrative entity, for instance where an organisation delivers its service across different platforms (e.g. iOS, Android and a Web App each having separate clients).
+Sector identifier URIs as defined in [@OpenID.Registration] is one option to achieve this objective.
+This is out of scope for this specification.

 # OAuth Protocol Extensions